darxkies/k8s-tew/README.md

 source <(k8s-tew completion)
 ```

+## Workflow

+To setup a local singl-node cluster, the workflow is: initialize -> configure -> generate -> run

+For a remote cluster, the workflow is: initialize -> configure -> generate -> deploy

+If something in one of the steps is changed, (e.g. configuration), then all the following steps have to be performed.

 ## Initialization

 The first step in using k8s-tew is to create a config file.
 This is achieved by executing this command: